 - poor nutrition

-- dental complications, like gum disease, cavities, and tooth loss
+- dental complications, such as gum disease, cavities, and tooth loss

-- psychological distress, like anxiety, stress, or depression
+- psychological distress, such as anxiety, stress, or depression

 Your sleeping habits may be the reason why you wake up with a dry mouth.
 You may experience a dry mouth if you sleep with your mouth open.
-This can occur because of habit, clogged nasal passages, or another health condition.
+This can occur because of:

 Medications are a significant cause of dry mouth.
 Hundreds of them may cause dry mouth, including those taken for: